RadLuli/Ampersand/DEFS/__kitchen.md

 - Drawings
 - Links

-Notes should be in **<span style="color:#18ffff">color</span>** to facilitate memorizing content.
+Notes should be in **<span style="color:#18ffff">color</span>** to speed up content identification and recall.

-All **public annotations**, whether generated automatically or by user contributions, as well as the record of your edits or changes are recorded in a blockchain.
-The user can access or modify previous public editions, but even if they are deleted, they will remain stored to avoid the distribution of contents contrary to the platform's code of ethics.
+All **public annotations**, whether created automatically or made by users, as well as their edit log, are recorded in a blockchain.
+Annotation authors can access or modify previous public editions, but even if they are deleted from the public mesh, the platform can access its log in the blockchain to prevent misconduct.

-Private annotations are, by definition, completely free and editable and can be completely deleted.
+Private annotations (scrapbooks) are, by definition, completely free and editable and can be completely deleted.
 A private annotation can only be made public by its author from his device(s).
-Screenshots can be immediately deleted without any prior notice
+Screenshots can be immediately deleted without any prior notice.

+The system does not care about the origin or piracy of books.
+There is no store.

 ## 8 Social